uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 Under “Cluster overview”, all clusters known to Uyuni/SUSE Manager will be displayed.
 When a cluster is selected, a new page listing all the details of the cluster will be shown, containing:

-- List of all nodes of the cluster - by invoking the cluster provider manager (via Salt) on the Management Node:
+- List of all nodes of the cluster - by invoking the cluster provider manager (via Salt) on the management node:

   ```
   # salt <mgmt node> <cluster provider mgr>.list_nodes <cluster name>